sbb-design-systems/lyne-components/src/components/sbb-tooltip/readme.md

 The tooltip will automatically disappear after the hiding delay if neither the trigger element nor the tooltip are on hover or if another action is performed on the page.

+The default `z-index` of the component is set to `1000`; to specify a custom stack order, the `z-index` can be changed by defining the CSS variable `--sbb-tooltip-z-index`.

 ### Placement

 The tooltip automatically calculates where it should place itself, based on available space.
 Default is below and center.